ajithrajg/GA_Backend/README.md

 # GA_Backend
-It is a backend application specifically developed to authenticate and serve the requested data for this repository "GA_Frontend"
+It is a backend application specifically developed to authenticate and serve the requested data from this repository "GA_Frontend"